By now, it's clear what challenges the new LSU men's basketball coach will face when he gets the job.

 But who could LSU get at this late stage of the recruiting game?

 A new coach will obviously be influened by where he came from.
 For example, when Johnson arrived at LSU from Stanford, it wasn't long before he received a commitment from Aaron Dotson, a guard from Johnson's childhood home of Seattle.

 But if a coach wanted to piece together a signing class of regional talents, there's enough out there that it might be possible.

 The most obvious candidate is Howard College forward Shavon Coleman, the 6-foot-6 junior-to-be who was a target of LSU before Trent Johnson's departure.
 Johnson's staff was also working on 6-foot-6 Dutch wing Shane Hammink, the son of former LSU center Geert Hammink.

 So the two most notable recruits from the Johnson staff are still available.
-But there might be more.
+But there may be more.

 Also out there are a couple of Louisiana natives looking for new homes as transfers.
 Pat Swilling Jr., a New Orleans native and the son of former New Orleans Saints linebacker Pat Swilling, has Ole Miss among the schools interested in him.
 A solidly-built, 6-foot-3 wing, Swilling could bring physical strength to an SEC team.

 One transfer candidate who would have to sit out a year is Chip Armelin, who left Minnesota to look for a school closer to his Sulphur, La., home.
 If LSU struggles to find needed down-the-road depth on the wing in recruiting, Armelin could be an option.